pingcap/docs-cn/tidb-cloud/tidb-cloud-poc.md

 Next, you can load your database schemas to the TiDB cluster, including tables and indexes.

-Because the amount of PoC trial points is limited, to maximize the value of trial points, it is recommended that you create a [Developer Tier cluster](/tidb-cloud/select-cluster-tier.md#developer-tier) (one-year free trial) for compatibility tests and preliminary analysis on TiDB Cloud.
+Because the amount of PoC credits is limited, to maximize the value of credits, it is recommended that you create a [Serverless Tier cluster](/tidb-cloud/select-cluster-tier.md#serverless-tier) (one-year free trial) for compatibility tests and preliminary analysis on TiDB Cloud.

 TiDB Cloud is highly compatible with MySQL 5.7.
 You can directly import your data into TiDB if it is MySQL-compatible or can be adapted to be compatible with MySQL.